luyadev/luya-module-cms/UPGRADE.md

 This document will help you upgrading from a LUYA admin module version into another.
 For more detailed informations about the breaking changes **click the issue detail link**, there you can examples of how to change your code.

+## 3.0 to 3.1

++ CMS menu item methods `teardown`, `parents` return now an instance of QueryIteratorFilter, this is the expected behavior as for all the other methods return more then one row.
+If an array is expected in code logic, use `iterator_to_array` to parse the iterator object into an array.

 ## 2.x to 3.0

 + This release contains the new migrations which are required for the user and file table.
 Therefore make sure to run the `./vendor/bin/luya migrate` command after `composer update`.